 One responsibility of an RA is to offer residents advice on safety procedures, security precautions, and community adjustment.
 They usually meet with their residents privately and therefore know all of their names and what floor they live on.
 It's not uncommon for RAs to inspect rooms and furniture to ensure that they comply with regulations and rules.
 It could be helpful for individuals to have basic first aid knowledge in the event of a medical emergency.

 In order to qualify to become an RA, applicants may be asked to be students and have satisfactory grades.
 Some schools request that applicants not have any other employment that isn't approved while working as a resident advisor.
 Additionally, RAs typically have frequent meetings with senior housing staff to address any issues, submit maintenance requests, and review housing standards.

-In May 2015, the U.S. Bureau of Labor Statistics (BLS) reported that residential advisors made a median salary of $24,990 nationally.
+In May 2018, the U.S. Bureau of Labor Statistics (BLS) reported that residential advisors made a mean salary of $29,970 nationally.
 RAs working in schools and instruction earned the most.
-The BLS found that the states paying the most as of 2015 were Alaska, Minnesota, New York, California and Arizona.
-The BLS also reported that the employment of residential advisors was expected to grow by 14% between 2014 and 2024.
+The BLS found that the states paying the most as of 2018 were Minnesota, District of Columbia, Connecticut, Vermont and Nebraska.
+The BLS also reported that the employment of residential advisors was expected to grow much faster than average between 2018 and 2028.